 About local government

-In Victoria, local government is made up of 79 councils representing over 5.5 million people.
+In Victoria, local government is made up of 79 councils representing more than 6 million people.
 Councils are area-based, representative governments with a legislative and electoral mandate to manage local issues and plan for the community's needs.

 Local government is recognised in the Victorian Constitution 1975 as a:

 ‘distinct and essential tier of government consisting of democratically elected councils having the functions and powers that the Parliament considers are necessary to ensure peace, order and good government of each municipal district’.

 Councils operate within a legislative framework established by the Victorian Parliament through the Local Government Act 1989, which specifies local government powers, duties, roles, responsibilities and functions.

 The MAV councillor census profiles the elected membership of Victorian local government.